-As long as you buy good quality pieces in the first place and treat them with plenty of TLC, wooden garden furniture can last a lifetime.
-Get adequately obsessive about wood maintenance and it might even outlast you.
+Wooden garden furniture can last a lifetime if it’s treated with plenty of TLC throughout the year.
+Keep up with the regular wood maintenance and it may even outlast you.
 After all, Henry the Eighth’s splendid warship, The Mary Rose, was made from wood and she lasted for hundreds of years despite languishing at the bottom of the sea.
 Not that you’re likely to need to protect your garden chairs and tables against sea water, but you get my drift.

-Here’s a look at some of the oldest wooden objects on the planet, and some handy advice about how to make your garden furniture last and last, while you fray at the edges, sag, wrinkle and fall into terminal decline.
-You might not last another hundred years, but your garden table might if you treat it right.
+Here’s a look at some of the oldest wooden objects on the planet, and some handy advice about how to make your garden furniture last for years – while you age gracefully, becoming a little frayed around the edges.
+You might not last hundred years, but your garden chairs might if you treat them right.

 Wooden garden furniture maintenance –